 Eid Al Adha 2020 Marketing

 Eid Al Adha follows the Islamic Lunar Calendar which is different from the Western calendar you are most likely familiar with, as this holiday falls on a different date each year.
-For 2018, it is important to know that Eid Al Adha in Saudi Arabia begins on the evening of Wednesday, the 15th of August and ends on the evening of Sunday, the 26th of August.
+For 2019, it is important to know that Eid Al Adha begins on the evening of Saturday, the 10th of August and ends on the evening of Sunday, the 11th of August.
 Each country observes the holiday slightly differently, so make sure to Google the dates for the country/countries you are aiming to reach.

 Eid Al Adha is a public holiday in several countries including the United Arab Emirates, Turkey and Jordan in the Middle East as well as Malaysia and Indonesia in Southeast Asia.
 This holiday is extremely important for Muslims, with a potential market reach of 317 million customers in the Middle East alone.
 Even in some European countries and regions in the United States, Muslim employees and families will take the day off from work or school to observe the holiday.